 Please be sure to notify court staff and your lawyer if:

-- if there has been an Emergency Protection Order (EPO) or no-contact order between you and the other party
+there has been an Emergency Protection Order (EPO) or no-contact order between you and the other party;

-- if there has been violence or threats between you and the other party, or any other safety issues, regardless of whether there have been charges laid
+there has been violence or threats between you and the other party, or any other safety issues, regardless of whether there have been charges laid.

 Court staff have no way of knowing this information unless you, or the other party, tell them.
 This information can affect how your family law case proceeds.